jmoore2081/smackgrc/src/pages/requirements/index.md

           It is also important to track the handling of any potential data privacy incidents and perform Privacy Impact Assessments as appropriate for system and process changes.
 (Functionality coming soon, or quickly build your own)
         * Powerful, dynamic multi-dimensional reporting.
-Pre-built dashboards and reports, see standing of controls by location, regulatory requirement, vendor profile, system profile, OU profile, control domain, etc. Build you own custom reports
+Pre-built dashboards and reports, see standing of controls by location, regulatory requirement, vendor or system profile, control domain, etc. Build you own custom reports

-        * Fully customizable.
+        * Fully configurable.
 Each organization has different needs when it comes to controls management.
 It is easy to add new fields, add to or change the functionality according to your organizations' needs
       title: 'Data Privacy, GDPR, HIPAA'